-- 6A.
-(1) The Minister must, by notice in the Government Gazette, 25 determine- - (a) a national curriculum; and - (b) a national process for the assessment of learner achievement. - (2) The curriculum and the process for the assessment of learner achievement contemplated in subsection (1) must be applicable to public 30 and independent schools."
+6A.
+(1) The Minister must, by notice in the Government Gazette, 25 determine-

+(a) a national curriculum statement indicating the minimum outcomes or standards; and

+(b) a national process and procedures for the assessment of learner achievement.

+(2) The curriculum and the process for the assessment of learner achievement contemplated in subsection (1) must be applicable to public and independent schools.".

-- 4. Section 8 of the Schools Act is amended by the addition after subsection (5) of the following subsections: - "(6) A learner must be accompanied by his or her parent or a person designated by the parent at disciplinary proceedings. - (7) Whenever disciplinary proceedings are pending before any governing body, and it appears to such governing body that it would expose a witness under the age of eighteen years to undue mental stress or suffering if he or she testifies at such proceedings, the governing body may, if practicable, appoint a competent person as
+4. Section 8 of the Schools Act is amended by the addition after subsection (5) of the 35 following subsections:

+"(6) A learner must be accompanied by his or her parent or a person designated by the parent at disciplinary proceedings, unless good cause is shown by the governing body for the continuation of the proceedings in the absence of the parent or the person designated by the parent.

+(7) Whenever disciplinary proceedings are pending before any governing body, and it appears to such governing body that it would expose a witness under the age of 18 years to undue mental stress or suffering if he or she testifies at such proceedings, the governing body may, if practicable, appoint a competent person as